I would like to say I don’t know why I did that – but I do.

-After working out the details, he tells you which door to pull around to.
-There a couple of beefy college kids sullenly load your trailer.
+After working out the details, he tells you which shipping door to pull around to where a couple of beefy college kids sullenly load your trailer.
 You now have what you need but it cost you more in pride than money.

-It would be simple, efficient and painless – if only Lyle would let you get away with being a moron.
+It would be simple and painless – if only Lyle would let you get away with being a moron.
 But he doesn’t and it has cost him.
-The big-box stores have cut into his business forcing him to lay off anyone on his staff who is capable of empathy.
+Home Depot and Lowe’s have cut into his business forcing him to lay off everyone on his staff capable of empathy.

-So now I drive to the Home Depot twenty miles away.
+So now I drive to the Big Box Store twenty miles away.

-There, all the stuff is right out where you can touch it, not behind a barrier.
+All of their stuff is right out where you can touch it, not behind a barrier.
 It’s all well organized, brightly colored and blister packed.
-It virtually begs to be pulled off the wall.
+It virtually begs to be pulled off the shelf.

-This afternoon, at Home Depot, I gave up looking for an odd bracket to mount an antique shelf my wife bought at an auction.
+On this trip, I had to give up looking for an odd bracket for a shelf my wife bought at an auction.
 The bracket had to fit into a diagonal groove.
-I’d never seen anything like it and Home Depot didn’t have anything close.
+I’d never seen anything like it.

 On my way out, I ran into John.
 He was working as a clerk.